jamesshore/ergotest/docs/test_api.md

 Gets the configuration value associated with `key`.
 This is useful for defining test-specific configuration, such as temporary file-system directories, connection strings, and so forth.

-If no configuration object was defined, or if `key` doesn’t exist, `getConfig()` will throw an exception.
+If no configuration object was defined, or if _key_ doesn’t exist, _getConfig()_ will throw an exception.

-See [TestRunner](automation_api.md#testrunner) for information about how to define the configuration object.
+See [TestOpt](automation_api.md#testrunner) for information about how to define the configuration object.

 ### Example